Haufe-Lexware/docker-style-guide/using_docker_registries.md

 By seeing what's already on docker hub, you can get a feeling for how wide-spread docker has become and how much easier it is with docker to compose portable applications that take up very few resources.

-**Achtung:** There is a new docker registry called the [Docker Store](https://store.docker.com/), which looks like it is slowly replacing the Docker Hub.
+**Attention:** There is a new docker registry called the [Docker Store](https://store.docker.com/), which looks like it is slowly replacing the Docker Hub.
 You may also want to add this as on of your Docker bookmarks.

 ### Create a Docker ID